trigger/trigger/notes/srx_notes.markdown

 This section will be more of a log format, with more recent progress updates towards the top.

+### 2014-08-07 ###
+Joseph has made major progress in implementing the SRX parser.
+He also filed a pull request with the main project for the refactoring he did earlier.

 ### 2014-08-05 ###
 The past several workdays have been spent working on a series of band-aid python programs that automate adding large numbers of IP addresses into